Cesar Chavez: Orders, decorations, monuments, and honors

 Cesar Chavez's birthday, March 31, is a holiday in California, Denver (Colorado), and Texas.
 It is intended to promote community service in honor of Chavez's life and work.
 Many, but not all, state government offices, community colleges, and libraries are closed.
 Many public schools in the three states are also closed.
 Chavez Day is an optional holiday in Arizona.
 Although it is not a federal holiday, President Barack Obama proclaimed March 31 "Cesar Chavez Day" in the United States, with Americans being urged to "observe this day with appropriate service, community, and educational programs to honor César Chávez's enduring legacy".
 The heavily Hispanic city of Laredo, Texas, observes "Cesar Chavez Month" during March.
 Organized by the local League of United Latin American Citizens, a citizens' march is held in downtown Laredo on the last Saturday morning of March to commemorate Chavez.
 In the Mission District, San Francisco a "Cesar Chavez Holiday Parade" is held on the second weekend of April, in honor of Cesar Chavez.

 Chavez was referenced by Stevie Wonder in the song "Black Man" from the 1976 album Songs in the Key of Life.
 The 2014 American film César Chávez, starring Michael Peña as Chavez, covered Chavez's life in the 1960s and early 1970s.
 That same year, a documentary film, titled Cesar's Last Fast, was released.
-He received belated full military honors from the US Navy at his graveside on April 23, 2015, the 22nd anniversary of his death.
-In 2015, statues of Chavez and Huerta were erected above a pizzeria in Downtown Napa, financed by a wealthy private citizen, Michael Holcomb, rather than the city authorities.
+He received belated full military honors from the U.S. Navy at his graveside on April 23, 2015, the 22nd anniversary of his death.
+In 2015, statues of Chavez and Huerta were erected above a pizzeria in Downtown Napa, financed by a wealthy private citizen, Michael Holcomb, rather than city authorities.

 There is a portrait of Chavez in the National Portrait Gallery in Washington, D.C.
 In 2003, the United States Postal Service honored Chavez with a postage stamp.
 A three-dimensional mural by artist Johanna Poethig, Tiene la lumbre por dentro (He Has the Fire Within Him) (2000) at Sonoma State University, honors Chavez and the Farm Workers Movement.Public Art Review.
 "Recent Projects," Winter 1999, p.
 42. The American Friends Service Committee (AFSC) nominated him three times for the Nobel Peace Prize.